Captain: Vanasen Kanniah

 As some members do not have an official club handicap, and in some cases only play golf infrequently without the submission of cards, it is proposed to award ‘Ubuntu Handicaps’ in the following manner.
 This should give everyone the opportunity to go up, as well as down, according to their playing ability, without recourse to arguments over their respective merits.

-Additionally, any player in excess of 36 points will have shots deducted in the following manner:
+Players scoring in excess of 36 points will have shots deducted in the following manner:

 37-38 points = -1 shot